elements

 The Counter at elements

 The wine program reinforces the case for sitting close.
-Wine Director and General Manager Carl Rohrbach leads a team that includes sommeliers Caroline Galati, Sam Hernandez, and David Ortiz , four people on the floor for wine alone signals genuine depth.
+Wine Director and General Manager Carl Rohrbach leads a team that includes sommeliers Caroline Galati, Sam Hernandez, David Ortiz, four people on the floor for wine alone signals genuine depth.
 The list tilts toward France and California, priced at the middle tier ($$), meaning you'll find a real range without the list being dominated by trophy bottles.
 Corkage is set at $60 for those who want to bring something specific.
 At the counter, the pairing conversation happens naturally; you're not waiting for a sommelier to orbit back to your table.

 What to Expect

 Scott Anderson and co-owner Stephen Distler have built something that reads as genuinely independent: this is not a hotel restaurant or a group concept.
-The OAD trajectory , Recommended in 2023, #401 in 2024, #364 in 2025 , suggests a kitchen that is improving rather than coasting on its star.
-For an explorer who tracks the OAD list or follows Germany's Michelin tier below the two- and three-star bracket, elements belongs on the same shortlist as ES:SENZ in Grassau or CODA Dessert Dining in Berlin , one-star rooms that are doing something specific and doing it well.
+The OAD trajectory, Recommended in 2023, #401 in 2024, #364 in 2025, suggests a kitchen that is improving rather than coasting on its star.
+For an explorer who tracks the OAD list or follows Germany's Michelin tier below the two- and three-star bracket, elements belongs on the same shortlist as ES:SENZ in Grassau or CODA Dessert Dining in Berlin, one-star rooms that are doing something specific and doing it well.

 Booking here is hard.
 A Michelin star in a city the size of Dresden creates demand that a single-room independent restaurant cannot absorb easily.
-Plan on reserving at least four to six weeks out, and check for cancellations if your window is shorter.
+Plan on reserving at least four to six weeks out, check for cancellations if your window is shorter.
 There is no booking link or phone number in public records, so your first step is the restaurant's own website or a direct inquiry.
 Don't leave it to the week before you arrive.

 How It Compares